trybash/bash-emulator/README.md

 Also note that even though we try to create a realistic bash environment, this system won't behave identical to your local environment.
 Before using commands for other projects you should also try them with a real shell.

+If you are looking for a real terminal to run in your browser, have a look at [xterm.js](https://github.com/xtermjs/xterm.js).

 ## Usage